MohanGsk/ApplicationInsights-Home/app-insights-app-map-preview.md

 ## Overview
 We are previewing two improvements to the Application Map:
 * You can see multiple server nodes from different AI resources on the same application map as well as calls between server nodes.
-Previously you could only one server node at a time on the map.
+Previously you could only see one server node at a time on the map.
-* A new error pane that shows up when you click on server nodes, summarizing exceptions that occured in that node by request URL and call stacks.
+* A new error pane that shows up when you click on server nodes, summarizing exceptions that occured for that node by request URL and call stacks.
 Clicking on an exception takes you to a refreshed version of our exception details page.

 ![You can select a server node and get easy access to exception][error-pane-flow]